Skip to main content

 Are there any key projects you are currently working on that you’d like to highlight?

 The CPE has three grant schemes - Small Grants, Large Grants, and Participatory Research Grants – that fund public engagement activity across the University.
 Many of the projects that the CPE has funded have gone to achieve incredible impact with local and global communities and partners.
 I’ve been working with Dr Aoife Sadlier, our Participatory Research Officer, to launch the Large Grants and Participatory Research Grant Schemes.
 Applications will be open 23 September to 4 November 2024.
-The Small Grants run on a monthly basis with the first deadline being 15 November.
-Applications will open for the Small Grants in early October.
+The Small Grants run on a monthly basis until May 2025 with the first deadline being 15 November and applications are now open.

 What do you see as your role in helping the University achieve its Strategy 2030?